The Big Picture

 Start using the Symfony CMF in 10 minutes!
-This quick tour will walk you through the base concepts of the Symfony CMF and get you started with it.
+This chapter will walk you through the base concepts of the Symfony CMF and get you started with it.

 It's important to know that the Symfony CMF is a collection of bundles which provide common functionality needed when building a CMS with the Symfony Framework.
 Before you read further, you should at least have a basic knowledge of the Symfony Framework.
 If you don't know Symfony, start by reading the Symfony Framework Quick Tour.

 Before starting a new project, there is a difficult decision on whether it will be based on a framework or on a CMS.
 When choosing to use a framework, you need to spend much time creating CMS features for the project.
 On the other hand, when choosing to use a CMS, it's more difficult to build custom application functionality.
 It is impossible or at least very hard to customize the core parts of the CMS.